Sysc4ll3r/Sysc4ll3r.github.io/_posts/2024-02-14-protostar_stack3.md

 ```
 - now esp+0x5c will contain `0x08048424` which is  address of win function and it will moved later to `eax` then our program call `eax` which call function pointer `win`

-- and when run program with our script output as strin for program ,  function `win` will be called !
+- and when run program with our script output as stdin for program ,  function `win` will be called !

 ![Stack3 Solved](/assets/img/protostar/stack3-solved.png)